Dane DiLiegro: Acting

 Director Dan Trachtenberg on DiLiegro's performance:

-DiLiegro has confirmed that he will be appearing in smaller roles on unspecified upcoming Marvel and Lucasfilm productions.

 In 2022, Comic Book Resources named DiLiegro among the top ten monster actors of all time.

+DiLiegro appeared in the 2023 Marvel film Guardians of the Galaxy Vol. 3.
+In 2024, DiLiegro starred in the Blumhouse film Imaginary as the final antagonist, Chauncey Bear.
+DiLiegro also appeared in the Lucasfilm production, Star Wars: Skeleton Crew.

+DiLiegro appears in the series Running Point, as a recurring character Badrag Knauss, a Slovenian player who, although massive in stature and at times quite blunt, often surprises the team with his thoughtfulness.
+The series premiered in 2025 and is penned by Mindy Kaling, Ike Barinholtz, and David Stassen, for Netflix.
+He has a role in season five of Only Murders in the Building.

 Personal life

+DiLiegro currently resides in Los Angeles.

+DiLiegro is Jewish.
+He holds American, Italian citizenship.
+His father is of Italian descent, with roots in Gaeta and Canosa di Puglia, and his mother is Jewish.

 DiLiegro's father played basketball and wrestled at the University of New Hampshire, and his brother played basketball for the Syracuse Orange from 2003 to 2007.
-He holds USA, Italian, and Israeli citizenship.
-His father is of Italian descent, with roots in Gaeta and Canosa di Puglia, and his mother is Jewish.

-DiLiegro served as an apprentice under famed Tuscan butcher Dario Cecchini for multiple years, they maintain a close friendship to this day.
+Starting in 2016, in his off time, DiLiegro served as an apprentice under famed Tuscan butcher Dario Cecchini for multiple years; they maintain a close friendship to this day.

-DiLiegro hosts a culinary travel series on YouTube called Adventure Monday, which he tried to pitch in Los Angeles as a possible television series.
+As of 2019, DiLiegro hosts a culinary travel series on YouTube called Adventure Monday.

+In August 2022, DiLiegro officiated the wedding of his friend, Kelly Olynyk.

+From 2024 to 2025, he was in a relationship with actress Olivia Wilde.